Conor Byrne

 Presently my research focuses on the role that non-Solar scaled elemental abundances have on our interpretation of stellar populations.
 In the era of JWST, where we will see distant galaxies in unprecedented detail, the use of Solar-scaled abundance patterns is a weakness in theoretical models, as there is already significant observational evidence that low metallicity environments have a higher alpha-to-iron ratio than the local Universe.
 Using the binary population synthesis code BPASS, I am trying to quantify the importance of using appropriate stellar models and stellar spectra and the uncertainties that are introduced when we change our model assumptions.

 My PhD research developed our understanding of the evolution of hot, low-mass stars, such as hot subdwarfs, with a focus on the role played by atomic diffusion processes.
+These unusual stars, which can only come about as the result of interactions in a binary system, are a valuable laboratory for learning about the nature of binary interactions and mass transfer.
 My thesis is accessible hereLink opens in a new window on the TCD research repository.
 The science chapters of my thesis have also been published in peer-reviewed publications, which you can find listed below.

 Publications